Ayurvedic Treatment for Urinary Tract Infections in Kerala

 Ayurvedic treatment for Urinary Tract Infections (UTIs) in Kerala involves a combination of herbal medicines, dietary recommendations, and lifestyle modifications.
 Some common herbs used in Ayurveda for treating UTIs include gokshura, punarnava, and ushir.
 Drinking plenty of water and avoiding spicy or acidic foods is also recommended.

-- 05 Pain or pressure in the lower abdomen or back
+5. Pain or pressure in the lower abdomen

 Women have a shorter urethra than men, making it easier for bacteria to enter the urinary tract.